Choosing the right turbine and electrical system components for best wind farm performance

 Offshore wind projects introduce additional layers of complexity.
 Component selection must account for:

-- Foundation types and seabed conditions
+- Bathymetry, water depth and seabed soil conditions

 - Inter-array and export cable routing